tommit1970/websiteHerstadSkole/readme.txt

 [][][][][][][][][][][][][][][][][]
 	Working on now:
-	- optimize code - clean code - always
-	- more IIFE's - close to done
-	- make a clean structure in the whole project
+	- class-style or IIFE-style - now I have both - maybe I'll try to make both - first IIFE-style, then class-style
+	- MVC structure - split a file into three if neccessary (model - view - controller)

 	- musiclab meets Incredibox - challenge(Incredibox uses one tempo on a project) - split project into musiclab or incredibox - mode